Relayium

 Are subfolders and file structure preserved?

-Yes.
-Relayium keeps every file's relative path, including nested subfolders, so the folder that arrives has the same layout as the one you picked.
+On a realtime send, yes: Relayium keeps every file's relative path, including nested subfolders, so the folder that arrives has the same layout as the one you picked.
+A stored download link is different — it uploads a flat list of files and drops the paths — so archive the folder yourself and upload the archive when the structure has to survive.

 How many files can a folder send hold?